Uterine rupture is rare. It can occur during late pregnancy or active labor.

 If women who have had a prior cesarean delivery wish to try vaginal delivery, prostaglandins should not be used because they increase risk of uterine rupture.

 Symptoms and signs of uterine rupture include fetal bradycardia, variable decelerations, evidence of hypovolemia, loss of fetal station (detected during cervical examination), and severe or constant abdominal pain.
-If the fetus has been expelled from the uterus and is located within the peritoneal cavity, morbidity and mortality increase significantly.
+If the fetus has been expelled from the uterus and is located within the peritoneal cavity, fetal and maternal morbidity and mortality increase significantly.

 Diagnosis of uterine rupture is confirmed by laparotomy.